- January 29, 1958

 In 2008, he finished third in the national championship with Porsche 996 GT3.
 Driving a Subaru Impreza S12 WRC, he was fourth in the national championship in 2009 and third in 2010.
 In 2011, he was combining Škoda Octavia WRC and Mini JCW WRC.

 In 2012, he was a Belgian vice-champion with Mini JCW WRC.
 Snijers then spent two seasons in a BMW 130i, using a car in 2013 and 2014 in national events.
 In 2015, Snijers raced with Porsche 997 GT3.
-He recorded his participating at European Rally Championship in 2016, driving a Peugeot 208 T16 at Ypres Rally.
+He recorded his last start in the European Rally Championship in 2016, driving a Peugeot 208 T16 at Ypres Rally.